-In this post, we’re going to cover the hurdles an McGaw.io client faced when trying to integrate Marketo with Segment.
+In this post, we’re going to cover the hurdles an McGaw.io client faced when trying to integrate marketing automation via Marketo with Segment as the CDP (customer data platform.
 We’ll explain how we overcame these challenges and ultimately helped the client make their launch date.

 This post is going to get quite technical at times.
 But that shouldn’t stop you from seeing what can, and often does, go wrong when integrating marketing tools.
 We hope that by reading this post, you’ll be able to avoid a lot of the issues we faced if you have to deal with a similar scenario.